NyteshadeXT/PF2e-Core-Vault/3-Rules/GM Tools/Divine Intercessions/Gorum - Moderate Boon.md

-**Moderate Boon** Your blows become unstoppable, carrying the momentum of Gorum's thrill for battle.
+Your blows become unstoppable, carrying the momentum of Gorum's thrill for battle.
 Your greatsword Strikes gain the forceful trait.

 *Source: Pathfinder Lost Omens: Gods & Magic*
 *OGL*